Royal Barge Procession: Ayutthaya era

-Thailand's Royal Barge Procession most likely began during the Ayutthaya period in the 14th century.
-Western visitors witnessed and wrote about an "immense procession with 200 boats" upon their arrival in Thailand in the 18th century.
 During the processions, the oarsmen were kept in rhythm by the beating of drums, with accompanying music.
 This traditional boat song was written by Prince Dhamma Dibes of the late-Ayutthaya period.

 Most of the vessels in the procession doubled as warships, and when war erupted, the barges and boats were used as weapons.

+Thonburi era

-In 1767, Burma invaded Thailand, and, for the second and last time, were able to capture the capital, Ayutthaya.
+In 1767, the Burmese invaded Ayutthaya Kingdom, and, for the second and last time, were able to capture the capital, Ayutthaya.
 The entire fleet was burned and destroyed after the Burmese found them at their hideaway.
 General Taksin rallied the Thais and established a new capital at Thonburi.
 During his short 15-year reign, Taksin ordered the reconstruction of the barge fleet, and used a fleet of 115 barges to carry a revered likeness of Buddha to his new capital.

 Chao Phaya Chakri succeeded King Taksin and moved the capital to the east side of the river to what is now known as Bangkok.
 Chao Phaya Chakri, founder of the Chakri dynasty, ruled as King Buddha Yodfah (Rama I) and began the Royal Kathin Ceremony Procession.
-The Kathin Ceremony is a presentation of Kathin robes to monks and earns merit by honouring and supporting Buddhism.
+The Kathin Ceremony is a presentation of Kathin robes to monks and earns merit by honoring and supporting Buddhism.

+Rattanakosin era–present

 Soon after his coronation in 1782, King Rama I ordered construction of the royal barge Si Suphannahong.
 The Si Suphannahong was the principal royal barge for more than a century.
-In 1911 King Rama VI launched its successor, also named Suphannahong.
+In 1911, King Rama VI launched its successor, also named Suphannahong.

 The Prince of Nakhon Sawan, during the reign of Rama V, devised fleet formations, which became the standard "major" and "minor" formations used today.